-In July 1996, human remains were inadvertently discovered along the shoreline of Columbia Park, located within the Tri-Cities, Washington.
+Human remains were inadvertently discovered in July 1996 along the shoreline of Columbia Park, located within the Tri-Cities, Washington.
 A map and aerial photograph of the discovery site are enclosed as Exhibit A. Subsequent to the discovery, a small portion of bone was submitted for carbon 14 testing through the Benton County Coroner's Office.
 (The coroner's office had custody of the remains at that time.)
 The results of the testing provided an age of over 9300 years.
-Upon notification of the age of the human remains, the Walla Walla District assumed custody of the remains and moved forward with their disposition in compliance with the Native American Graves Protection and Repatriation Act.
+Upon notification of the age of the human remains, the Walla Walla District assumed custody of the remains and moved forward with disposition in compliance with the Native American Graves Protection and Repatriation Act.
 This action was challenged in court and at present the case is under litigation.

-Based on the age of the remains, we believe they are a significant archaeological resource.
-However, the remains themselves were removed from the site the day of discovery and over the next month as a result of periodic inspections at the discovery area by Dr. James Chatters.
-In addition to the remains, other cultural material is located along the shoreline in the same area, some of which Dr. Chatters collected and which was later analyzed (Exhibit B).
+We believe the remains are a significant archaeological resource because of their age.
+The remains themselves were removed from the site the day of discovery and over the next month as a result of periodic inspections at the discovery area by Dr. James Chatters.
+Other cultural material is located along the shoreline in the same area, some of which Dr. Chatters collected and which was later analyzed (Exhibit B).
 Assessment of the shoreline in December 1997 concluded that no significant cultural material is present (Exhibit C).

 Beyond the shoreline assessment, no cultural resources investigations have been done on the terrace immediately adjacent to the shoreline where the human remains were found.
 This is due to both the ongoing litigation and the sensitivity of the area for the Indian Tribes involved with the ancient remains.
-The tribes have verbally stated that the discovery area is a burial site and sacred to them.
-Because of this situation, they have not wanted the area disturbed.
+The tribes have verbally stated the discovery area is a burial site and sacred to them, so they do not want the area disturbed.
 Presently, there is insufficient data available to assess the terrace area.

 Since the discovery of the ancient remains, a significant amount of erosion to the riverbank has occurred.
-To avoid further loss to 45BN495, we are proposing a protection project.
-Our bank protection plan has been carefully developed to minimize disturbance to the area and create a natural appearance that will withstand severe conditions.
+To avoid further loss to site 45BN495, we propose a protection project.
+We carefully developed our bank protection plan to minimize disturbance to the area and create a natural appearance that will withstand severe conditions.
 These actions include: (1) examination of the site by a team of Corps experts (geomorphologist, geologist, archeologist, biologist, and engineer), (2) surveying reference points along the shore to allow return to the original bank cutoff, (3) incorporating bioremedial options, (4) using air transport to move material to avoid imprinting the area, and (5) minimal use of rock.
 Our examination of the shoreline and bank profiles discovered no significant additional cultural prehistoric or historic properties present in the specific area.
-It is our belief that if there are significant additional cultural materials in the area, they are located in the terrace portion of the site which is adjacent to, and will benefit from, the planned bank protection project.
+It is our belief that if there are significant additional cultural materials in the area, they are located in the terrace portion of the site which is adjacent to, and will benefit from, the planned bank project.

-We have also reviewed our plans in light of Dr. Briuer's preliminary report as you asked in your letter.
-It remains our opinion that for the bank protection to be effective, some form of rock armoring is required.
-The plan selected provides for the unobtrusive use of riprap in sizes that permit protection and the concurrent use of biological cover without distracting from the natural appearance of the shoreline.
+Some form of rock armoring is required for the bank protection to be effective.
+Our plan provides for the unobtrusive use of riprap in sizes that permit protection and the concurrent use of biological cover without distracting from the natural appearance of the shoreline.